Frequently asked questions

 What currency will I need?

-In Switzerland you need Swiss Francs (CHF).
-At the Centre, you can pay your bill using Swiss Francs or foreign currency notes (British Pounds, Euros or US Dollars).
-We also accept debit cards (Maestro, Visa Electron & Post Finance) and credit cards (Visa, MasterCard & American Express).
+In Switzerland, you need Swiss Francs (CHF).
+We accept cash (in Swiss Francs only) or debit cards (Maestro, Visa Electron & Post Finance) and credit cards (Visa, MasterCard & American Express).

 Is it possible to receive messages (by telephone / email) whilst here?